vagonbar/gr-gwn3/libgwn/docs/NewBlock.md

 Then the script will create the new block, with all parameters included, for the programmer to customize.
 This typically includes:

-- in the new block python code, code initialization in constructor and code for processing in the ```process_data``` function.
+- in the new block python code, code initialization in constructor and code for processing in the `process_data` function.
-- in the new block QA, inports for additional blocks, adjustment of parameters, and interconneting blocks in a flowgraph to test the new block capabilities.
+- in the new block QA, imports for additional blocks, adjustment of parameters, and interconneting blocks in a flowgraph to test the new block capabilities.
-- to make the new block available in GRC (GNU Radio Companion), adjustment of the corresponding YAML file in the ```grc``` subdirectory.
+- to make the new block available in GRC (GNU Radio Companion), adjustment of the corresponding YAML file in the `grc` subdirectory.

 For example, the block msg_passer was created with the following commands: